joker-119/AdminTools/README.md

 - Jail users to help with enforicing server rules
 - Kick users with custom messages
 - Kill players for whatever reason you want
+- Quickly send a message to a user
 - Mute all users from using voice or intercom with ease
 - Get and mofidy positions of players with ease
+- Give players the ability to pry gates open
+- Randomly teleport users to a random part of the facility
+- Give players the ability to regenerate health
 - Send players up high in the sky as a rocket and watch them explode
 - Scale players hitboxes to whatever you want
 - Send a message easily to all staff, a specific user group, or a user